Updated Nov 17, 2020

-Ragazzi is excited to share our plans for the 2020-2021 season.
-We will begin this year on Sep 9 with remote instruction, featuring enhanced technologies and platforms that will meet our choristers’ musical and developmental needs.
+We began this season remote instruction, featuring enhanced technologies and platforms that meet our choristers’ musical and developmental needs.
 We’ll phase in physical rehearsals when it is safe to do so, based on state, county, and local school guidelines.
-Here’s more information about how we will begin the year:
+Here’s more information about our season:

 Ample class time and instructor attention:

-During remote learning, boys will receive a similar amount of class time as when we meet physically.
-Classes will feature group instruction and supervised time to complete assignments.
-Multiple faculty and staff members will be available in every class.
-Each class will have a supporting staffer who can answer boys’ musical and technological questions (either by chat, or by creating breakout rooms where choristers and faculty can meet).
-All classes and breakout rooms will be recorded.
+During remote learning, boys receive a similar amount of class time as when we meet physically.
+Classes feature group instruction and supervised time to complete assignments.
+Multiple faculty and staff members are available in every class.
+Each class has a supporting staffer who can answer boys’ musical and technological questions (either by chat, or by creating breakout rooms where choristers and faculty can meet).
+All classes and breakout rooms are recorded.

 Enhanced learning goals:

 We are committed to providing the best in choral music education.
 We’re expanding our instruction to include additional subjects that work well online, and which are tailored to meet the developmental needs of each ensemble.
-Class time will include:
+Class time includes: